jameslawler/notes/docs/portuguese/verbs/irregular/estar.md

 ## Writing Prompts

-1. Como você está se sentindo hoje?
+1. Como se está a sentir hoje?
 How are you feeling today?
 2. Qual será o tempo amanhã?
 What is the weather meant to be tomorrow?
 3. Onde você está agora?
 Where are you right now?